securefederatedai/openfl/docs/install.rst

 |productName| with Docker\* \
 ****************************************

-Follow this procedure to download or build a Docker\*\  image of |productName|, which you can use use to run your federation in an isolated environment.
+Follow this procedure to download or build a Docker\*\  image of |productName|, which you can use to run your federation in an isolated environment.

 .. note::